ibm-cloud-architecture/refarch-kc/docs/analysis2microsvcs.md

 It will be helpful for the voyage-command-ms to include a query service to lookup voyages with a particular source port and destination port in a particular time windaw.
 This will help process booking request event but does not need to be an external API hence there is no strong argument for realizing this as a separate CQRS query service.

 #### Containers Aggregate
 For Containers we will need we will use a containers-command-ms to maintain a list of defined containerIDs and track the state of each container.
-A fixed set of valid container IDs will be initialized at demonstrtaion start time.
+A fixed set of valid container IDs will be initialized at demonstration start time.
 As noted previously we will assume this to be enough for all requested orders to be assigned a container without availability issues.
 Since the collection of containers is fixed the component will not need a cmmand API

+The container current state maintained in container-command-ms is:
-The state of a container managed in the cmtainer-command-ms is whether that container is currently allocated for use in a shipment order or not.
+*  state = FREE     - this container is not in use and is available to be assigned to a new shipment order
+*  state = ALLOCATED - thei container is allocated ot order orderID  and potentially in use for that shipment

 We will be modelling and performing streaming analytics on temperature inside a (refrigerated) container.
 Hence there will be a separate services performing this streaming analytics and simulation:  container-streaming-svc.
+Conceptually, while a container is ALLOCATED to a shipment order with state = CONTAINER_ON_SHIP, its internal temperature and power usage will be maintained as streaming state by the container-streaming-svc.

 #### Fleet/Ships Aggregate